 In fact, the ancient Greeks seem to have shared the view of many a radical modern feminist: My life, my choice.
 They lacked the technology to terminate pregnancies so they instead applied their “choice” to the early days of an infant’s life.
 Club foot?
 Ugly moles?
 Skeletal deformities?
 Off to the mountains!

 And so my superficial inquiry leads me to something of a point: If you support abortion as a means of celebrating a woman’s “right,” and have no apprehensions about terminating a person in the making, you should also be OK with tossing away undesired babies, or pressing a pillow upon them ever so gently.
 This would be a highly unusual position in most modern societies, but the Greeks and Romans who had formed societies of many virtues would have understood.

-If, however, you do not share the Greco-Roman view of an exchange policy – the ability to toss away an undesired offspring – and believe in the custodial duties one has towards a person in the making, such duties should then extend towards the unborn as well.
+If, however, you do not share the Greco-Roman view of an exchange policy – the ability to toss away an undesired offspring – and believe in the custodial duties we have towards a person in the making, such duties should then extend towards the unborn as well.

 Conservatives, who view society as an alliance between the living, the dead, and the unborn, would surely share in the view that one’s duty extends beyond one’s own life.

-And so, it seems to me, conservatives should be extremely apprehensive towards abortion and definitely not view it as a “women’s rights” issue, or some sort of performative self-expression.
-The question touches on the very threads that bind together society as a trust given to us by our ancestors, for safekeeping for our children.
+And so, it seems to me, conservatives should be extremely apprehensive about abortion and definitely not view it as a “women’s rights” issue, or some sort of performative self-expression.
+The question touches on the very threads that bind together our society as a trust given to us by our ancestors, for the safekeeping of our children.

 As with all complex moral questions that lack a consensus view, the instinct should be to resolve things locally – not to legislate for the whole continent.
 Instead, in such matters we should allow communities, such as Texas or Utah, to live according to their own ways.
 And since I just had a lovely rum drink, sure, let them do as they wish in East St. Louis too.